 What age can children be for pony parties?
 5 - 9 years

-Do you provide a helmet & riding boots? yes (smallest riding boot here is childs size 7) your footwear should have a fairly smooth sole with an average heel.
-(We provide helmets and boots to borrow free of charge for an initial 2 lessons then a $5 per lesson hire fee is added to lesson price to hire one or both items. ) Australian Safety Standard helmet ASNZ 3838 or European EN 1384 VG1 or USA ASTM F116 acceptable.
+Do you have helmet & riding boots available? yes for a $5 hire fee (smallest riding boot here is childs size 7) your footwear should have a fairly smooth sole with an average heel.
+Australian Safety Standard helmet ASNZ 3838 or European EN 1384 VG1 or USA ASTM F116 acceptable.
 Date of manufacture must be less than 5 years.

 Do you supply gift vouchers?
 Yes, available via email or hard glossy copy, just phone or email us to discuss options.
-Payment can be made through direct deposit BSB 017 318 A/C 5064 476 43 or cheque/money order in the mail or cash onsite.
+Payment can be made through direct deposit to Kimberly White BSB 017 318 A/C 5064 476 43 or cash onsite.

 What courses do you offer?
 Kimberly is qualified, certified and able to train students in the EA “SuperSchools” program which forms part of the national pathway of Industry Only Recognised Accreditation for students wishing to pursue a career in the Australian Horse Industry.
 This course is available to all school aged riders, interested parents and pleasure riders.